thehanggit/Fetch/Reports.md

 #### Proposed Next Steps

-In general, we need to firstly address the data quality issues I proposed by recommendations, then set up automated alerts for missing values, duplicates, and referential inconsistencies.
+In general, we need to firstly address the data quality issues I proposed by recommendations, set up automated alerts for missing values, duplicates, and referential inconsistencies.
 Then, schedule periodic audits to maintain data integrity as the datasets grows to a much bigger size.

 Addressing these issues is critical for our rewards program to function smoothly and provide a positive experience for our customers.
 Please let me know if you have any questions or would like to discuss these recommendations further.
 I appreciate your support and look forward to working with you to enhance our data quality.